wp-pwa/worona-wp-plugin/readme.txt

 5. Worona Mobile App (lateral menu)

 == Changelog ==

+= 0.7.4 =
+* The WP JSON REST API has been upgraded to its 1.2.4 version.
+* Fixed compatibility problems with WordPress 4.4

 = 0.7.3 =
 * The WP JSON REST API is now included with our Plugin, you don’t have to install two plugins :)